farzher/Sublime-Text-Themes/README.md

 I measure usability based on how quickly you can determine what you're looking at.
 Currently supports different styles for `php`, `html`, `css`, `js`.

-The amount of colors is minimal, and each has a specific role:
 - Yellow: functions & classes
 - Orange: variables / storage
 - Green: string